jmakr0/Distributed-Entity-Resolution/approaches/deram/README.md

 ## Fields

 The config file defines the following fields:

+- logging
+    - **level**: The log level that is specified by one of the following strings: OFF, ERROR, WARNING, INFO, DEBUG.
 - cluster
     - master
         - **host-address**: The host address on which the master node can be reached.